Public image of Angela Merkel: 2007 meeting with Putin

 The two leaders met to discuss energy supplies in 2007 in Sochi.
 The event should have been unremarkable however the dynamic changed when the Russian President invited Koni, his 8-year-old Labrador Retriever dog, to join the two.
 Merkel has a known fear of dogs and was visibly uncomfortable in the situation.
 Her reaction is what caught the attention of reporters; the Chancellor responded to Putin saying “It doesn’t eat journalists, after all.”.
 After the event she took control of the narrative; “I understand why he has to do this – to prove he’s a man. … He’s afraid of his own weakness.
 Russia has nothing, no successful politics or economy.
 All they have is this.”.

-2008 Euro crisis
+2009 eurozone crisis

-The European financial crisis was a monumental undertaking for the first-term chancellor.
-Numerous Eurozone countries were unable to pay their government debts independently, putting the other countries in the zone at risk.
-The European Union had to take action to avoid further financial ruin; the question was, what was the right ‘bailout’ package.
-During this crisis, Merkel gained her reputation as a leader of Europe; “Merkel was forced to look beyond just Germany’s interests and to assume leadership in Europe.
-She has received criticism regarding the ‘flawed’ Greek bailout package that opposed austerity and seemed to benefit the German banking sector.
-Her science background provides insight into how Merkel worked to find a solution for the Union at the time.
-She deliberated and took her time to assess the complexity of the situation.
-However, the hesitancy to act sooner is what scholars say propelled Greece and the Euro into a deeper hole.
+The euro area crisis posed a significant challenge during Angela Merkel's first term as Chancellor of Germany.
+Several Eurozone countries struggled to independently manage their government debts, which risked destabilizing the entire zone.
+In response, the European Union deliberated on appropriate measures to prevent further financial deterioration, with intense discussions centered around the structure of the "bailout" package.
+During this period, Merkel's leadership extended beyond national interests to encompass broader European concerns.
+Her approach, influenced by her background in science, involved careful deliberation and assessment of the complex situation.

+Merkel faced criticism for her handling of the Greek bailout package, which opposed austerity measures and seemingly favored the German banking sector.
+Her delayed response to the crisis has been noted by scholars as a factor that worsened the financial situation in Greece and the Eurozone.